sdesena/sdesena/README.md

 Welcome to my GitHub profile.
 I build projects at the intersection of **Geospatial Data Engineering** and **Geospatial Data Science**, applying data-driven approaches to environmental and spatial challenges.

 I focus on designing scalable pipelines, analyzing spatiotemporal data, and developing machine learning solutions using remote sensing and geospatial technologies.

-### Core Focus Areas
+Here you'll find my projects related to:

 - **Geospatial Data Engineering**
   Design and implement scalable ETL/ELT pipelines for spatial data using GeoPandas, PySpark, and Apache Sedona.